eurekasfray/notes/webapp/making-a-color-palette.md

 - `int db_steps`: Number of steps to take between base color and dark-color point.

-### `Palette::generate()` algorithm
+### Algorithm

-- Establish base-color point, dark-color point, and light-color point
+- Get base-color point, dark-color point, and light-color point
-- Plot curve along the 2d color graph
+- Plot curve along the 2d color graph using the points above
+- Create new `Swatch` object and store it as `swatch`
 - Perform `lb_steps` between the base-color point and the light-color point:
-  - For every step, store the the color at the step as an `Hsb` object.
+  - For every step, store the the color at the step as an `Hsb` object in `swatch`
 - Perform `db_steps` between the base-color point and the dark-color point:
-  - For every step, store the the color at the step as an `Hsb` object.
+  - For every step, store the the color at the step as an `Hsb` object in `swatch`
-- Return colors
+- Return `swatch`

 ### The `Hsv` object